epoberezkin/json-source-map/README.md

 Options:
 - _space_: same as `space` parameter.
 - _es6_: stringify ES6 Maps, Sets and Typed arrays (as JSON arrays).
+- _tabWidth_: need to be the same as for `parse` to get identical result

 ## License